Homogeneous Linear Inequality Constraints for Neural Network Activations

 Adding a hyperplane might drastically increase the number of rays in intermediate representations, which, in turn, contribute combinatorically in the subsequent iteration.
 In fact, there exist worst case polyhedra for which the algorithm has exponential run time as a function of the number of inequalities and the input dimension, as well as the number of rays \cite{Dyer1983, Bremner1999}.
-Under certain assumptions more efficient bounds are known.
-A convex polyhedron $\C \subseteq \bbR^d$ is \textit{degenerate} if there exists $x\in \C$ such that $x$ fulfills more than $d$ inequalities with equality; otherwise, $\C$ is \textit{nondegenerate}.
-For nondegenerate polyhedra, the problem can be solved in $\mathcal{O}(m d n_r)$ time complexity, where $n_r$ is the number of rays in the final V-representation and $m$ the number of constraints \cite{Avis1992}.
-However, $m$ and $n_r$ may depend unfavorably on the dimension $d$.
-An extreme example is the unit box $\mathcal{B} = \{x \in \bbR^d \vert -1 \leq x_i \leq 1\}$ where $m=2d$ and $n_r=2^d$; thus, the algorithm has exponential run time in the dimension $d$.
 Overall, one can expect the algorithm to be efficient only for problems with a reasonably small number $m$ of inequalities and dimension $d$.